roytam1/putty-win32s/README.md

 In Open Watcom Build Environment (i.e. a cmd window that has `owsetenv.bat` executed), `cd windows` and then `nmake -f Makefile.wc` to compile.
 (OpenWatcom package should have both `nmake.exe` and `rc.exe` included)

 ## Prerequistes
-* Windows 3.11
+* Windows 3.1 (or 3.11 or 3.2 PRC version)
-* Microsoft TCP/IP-32 version 3.11b (or a compatible winsock 1.1 stack)
+* Microsoft TCP/IP-32 version 3.11b or a compatible winsock 1.1 stack, for example, Trumpet Winsock
-* Microsoft Win32s 1.30c (might work in other versions, not tested)
+* Microsoft Win32s 1.30c (OLE-enabled one, might work in other versions, not tested)

 ## Running
 * As the UNIX codepath for sessions saving/loading is used, you should set a HOME environment variable in AUTOEXEC.BAT